-Parallel to the strategic planning, the employer needs to comprehensively evaluate the solutions vying for its business.
+A comprehensive RFI is paramount.
+Parallel to the strategic planning, the employer needs to comprehensively evaluate the vendors vying for its business.
 How would the vendor clinically manage the employer’s participants and what are the expected outcomes?
 What is the program’s return on investment and how does it calculate cost savings?
 Have independent studies been conducted to validate the clinical and financial results?
 Lastly, do the program’s operations demonstrate strong member uptake and ongoing engagement?
 What program designs – in the form of member incentives or disincentives – are available?

-After settling on any one or multiple solutions, employers need a process to monitor the program.
+Using a dashboard as a compass.
+After settling on any one or multiple point solutions, employers need a process to monitor the program.
 The employer should be open to tweaking the design and incentives and should also have a “point of no return” to discontinue the program if it’s not achieving its objectives.